statichunt/statichunt/README.md

 ## Sponsors

-Support and involved with this project by [becoming a sponsor.](https://statichunt.com/become-a-sponsor)
+Support and be involved with this project by [becoming a sponsor.](https://statichunt.com/)

 ## Feedback